DiamondLightSource/Savu/doc/source/reference/plugin_documentation/plugins/simulation/tomo_phantom_artifacts.rst

-Tomo Phantom
+Tomo Phantom Artifacts
 ########################################################

 Description
 --------------------------

-A plugin for TomoPhantom software which generates synthetic phantoms and projection data (2D from Phantom2DLibrary.dat and 3D from Phantom3DLibrary.dat)
+A plugin to add artifacts to the generated synthetic data using TomoPhantom

 Parameter definitions
 --------------------------